georgeholt1/nv-memory-usage-monitor/README.md

 pkill -9 $PID_MONITOR
 ```

 The above sequence of commands starts the logging process and stores the process ID.
 A command is then executed (here we just sleep for 30 seconds, but this can be anything) and this PID is stored too.
-The script waits to the process around which the memory usage is being logged to finish and then kills the memory monitor process.
+The script waits for the process around which the memory usage is being logged to finish and then kills the memory monitor process.

 The Python script `view_gpu_memory_usage.py` can be used to visualise the resulting log file.
-Run the following from the command link for a full description of arguments:
+Run the following for a full description of the available arguments:

 `   >> python view_gpu_memory_usage.py --help`